How to Announce New Features via Email

 The structure of a feature announcement email should follow a simple principle: benefit first, mechanics second.
 Lead with what the user can now accomplish, not with what you built.
 The first sentence should make the reader think "I want that" before they even know what the feature is.

+2. Brief explanation (2-3 sentences).
 After the hook, briefly explain what changed.
 This is where you describe the feature itself, but keep it short.
-Two to three sentences maximum.
 Users don't need to understand every detail from the email.
 They need to understand enough to decide whether to click through and try it.

+3. Visual proof.
 Include a visual if it helps.
 Screenshots work well for UI changes because users can immediately see what's different.
 But don't include visuals just to have visuals.
 A screenshot of a settings page rarely adds value.
 A screenshot of a new dashboard that looks genuinely useful does.
-GIFs can be effective for showing workflows, but keep them short and make sure they have a clear start and end point.

-End with a single, clear call-to-action.
+4. Single, clear CTA.
 "Try it now" works better than "Learn more" because it implies action rather than passive consumption.
 Link directly to where the feature lives in your product, not to a help article or landing page.
 Reduce friction between reading the email and experiencing the feature.

 Making Your Feature Easy to Adopt

 In-product experiences matter as much as email.
 Coordinate your announcement with tooltips, product tours, or contextual prompts that help users discover the feature when they're in the right context.
 The email gets them into the product.
 The in-product experience teaches them what to do.
-For a comprehensive approach, read our guide on how to set up product tour emails.
+For more on this approach, read our guide on how to send emails based on product events to understand the event tracking needed for in-product and email coordination.

 Track feature adoption as your primary success metric.
 Open rates and click rates tell you whether the email worked as an email.
 Feature adoption tells you whether the email worked as a business driver.
 Connect your email analytics to your product analytics so you can see the full picture.